 (DAO).
 The native token of the untraceable cryptocurrency proof-of-stake blockchain is PIV.

 At its core, cryptography is a set of practices and techniques designed to allow secure communication amidst the presence of outsiders.
 Therefore, privacy cryptocurrencies are a central part of the crypto ecosystem, despite the fact that their untraceable nature arouses controversies regarding criminal dealings.

-Unfortunately, even after reports suggest that only a tiny percentage of crypto is used in money laundering, terrorism funding and other illicit activities, governments across the globe continue to give them the cold shoulder.
+Unfortunately, even after reports suggest that only a tiny percentage of crypto is used in money laundering, terrorism funding and other illicit activities, governments across the globe continue to give untraceable and anonymous cryptocurrencies the cold shoulder.

-While Monero remains to have the strongest privacy features in place, Zcash and Dash provide the option of conducting public transactions.
+While Monero remains to have the strongest privacy features in place, Zcash and Dash provide the option of conducting public transactions using privacy coins.
 Beam and Grin are best-suited for users who value scalability just as much as privacy.

 This article contains links to third-party websites or other content for information purposes only (“Third-Party Sites”).
 The Third-Party Sites are not under the control of CoinMarketCap, and CoinMarketCap is not responsible for the content of any Third-Party Site, including without limitation any link contained in a Third-Party Site, or any changes or updates to a Third-Party Site.
 CoinMarketCap is providing these links to you only as a convenience, and the inclusion of any link does not imply endorsement, approval or recommendation by CoinMarketCap of the site or any association with its operators.
 This article is intended to be used and must be used for informational purposes only.
 It is important to do your own research and analysis before making any material decisions related to any of the products or services described.
 This article is not intended as, and shall not be construed as, financial advice.
 The views and opinions expressed in this article are the author’s [company’s] own and do not necessarily reflect those of CoinMarketCap.